Satarifard/CWYK-Olfboost/odor-pair-model/readme.md

-## Steps to Generate the 33-Label Odor-Pair Model
+## Steps to Generate the 33-Label Odor-Pair Model and Mixture Prediction File

 1. **Download the Odor-Pair Script:**
    Clone or download the odor-pair script from the following repository: